ABBA: Member origins and collaboration

-Benny Andersson (born 16 December 1946 in Stockholm, Sweden) became (at age 18) a member of a popular Swedish pop-rock group, the Hep Stars, that performed, among other things, covers of international hits.
+Benny Andersson (born 16 December 1946 in Stockholm, Sweden) became, at age 18, a member of a popular Swedish pop-rock group, the Hep Stars, that performed, among other things, covers of international hits.
 The Hep Stars were known as "the Swedish Beatles".
 They also set up Hep House, their equivalent of Apple Corps.
-Andersson played the keyboard and eventually started writing original songs for his band, many of which became major hits, including "No Response", which hit number three in 1965, and "Sunny Girl", "Wedding", and "Consolation", all of which hit number one in 1966.
-Andersson also had a fruitful songwriting collaboration with Lasse Berghagen, with whom he wrote his first Svensktoppen entry, "Sagan om lilla Sofie" ("The tale of Little Sophie") in 1968.
+Andersson played the keyboard and eventually started writing original songs for his band, many of which became major hits, including "No Response", which reached number three on the charts in 1965, "Sunny Girl", "Wedding", and "Consolation", all of which reached number one in 1966.
+Andersson also had a fruitful songwriting collaboration with Lasse Berghagen, with whom he wrote his first Svensktoppen entry, "Sagan om lilla Sofie" ("The Tale of Little Sophie"), in 1968.